PGBSean/Surface-Pro-5-OpenCore/README.md

-### **This EFI is for educational purposes and is not be affiliated with Apple, or Microsoft.
-You should not ask for help in any forums, servers as it is violating the rules of the community.**
-#

 # Surface-Pro-5-OpenCore

 This repo lets you download the EFI for the Surface Pro 5 lineup.

-WARNING ⚠️: I  do not responsible for lost personal data, or damage personal property. **You are doing this at your own RISK.**
+WARNING ⚠️: The EFI is **ONLY** educational purposes and is not affiliated with neither Microsoft, Apple, nor the computer maker.
+You are responsible for the damage caused to your machine.

 ## Credits
 + Thanks to @MrHomebrew for the creation of the Surface Pro 5's EFI.
 Even though your EFI is really messed up, but I managed to fixed it.